jaycordaro/clkbrd3/README.md

 for a total BOM for the oscillator of $0.3155.
 The price increased 8 cents from when I bought the parts in early July.
 Who says there is no inflation?
 ## Area
-The actual oscillator area is 8mm x 8.3 mm, using a two-sided layout.
-Smaller packages carry a cost adder.
+The actual oscillator area is 8mm x 8.3 mm, using a 4 layer stackup with signals and components placed on top and bottom.
+Smaller packages would make the area much smaller but carry a cost adder.
+A rant on 4-layer boards.
+The JLCPCB boards were $2 for 5 boards?
+Why would anyone build 2 layer boards at that price?
 # Instructions
 ## To Edit
 To edit the schematic or layout, or use in your own projects, clone the repo.